rust-lang/rust/text/0000-macro-reform.md

 }
 ```

+The macro `lint_initializer!`, imported from the same crate as `declare_lint!`,
-The macro `lint_initializer!` will be visible only during further expansion of
+will be visible only during further expansion of the result of invoking
-the result of invoking `declare_lint!`.
+`declare_lint!`.

 Procedural macros need their own way to manipulate the syntax environment, but
 that's an unstable internal API, so it's outside the scope of this RFC.